siangernlow/tp/docs/UserGuide.md

 2. Download the latest `virustracker.jar` from [here](https://github.com/AY2021S1-CS2103T-T13-4/tp/releases). <br>
    _Note: VirusTracker is still a work-in-progress and official releases are not available yet._

-3. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+3. Copy the file to the folder you want to use as the _home folder_ for your VirusTracker.

 4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)